 How Did Guatama Become the Buddha?

-Through meditation and introspection, Gautama searched for a cure to human happiness.
+Through meditation and introspection, Gautama searched for a cure for human happiness.
 Then, one day, while sitting under a tree, he realized his true nature and awoke to the truth of all reality, which turned him into an enlightened being capable of living a truly happy and peaceful life.

 From there, the Buddha began sharing his experience, spreading his wisdom, and helping others escape their own suffering.
 He developed doctrines such as The Four Noble Truths, which describe the causes of human suffering and the way to alleviate them, as well as the Eightfold Path, which is essentially a code for living that makes it possible to confront the pain of life and live happily.